CNVanalysis/CNV_MCD/README.md

 cnvpytor=1.3.1
 ```
 # Usage
-## Open the file main.py and preprocess.py and modify the variables bamFilePath and refPath inside;
+### 1、Open the file main.py and preprocess.py and modify the variables bamFilePath and refPath inside;
 ```
 if __name__ == '__main__':
     chr_num = 21;